bgachara/notes/language_ref/rust_ref.md

     - i.e compiles code, download and compile dependent libraries, linking libraries and building development and release binaries.
     - Also performs incremental builds of code to reduce compilation time as programs evolve.
     - Also guides idiomatic project structure.
-    - Manage external dependencies, Debugging, Testing, Generate documentation and release management.
+    - Integrated toolchain for creating and building projects, manage external dependencies, Debugging, Testing, Generate documentation and release management.

+- Binary types: standalone executables, static libraries and dynamic libraries.
 - Release channels: nightly, beta and stable channel.
 - With Cargo, projects are called packages and can consist of one or more **crates**.

 - Two basic projects in Rust:
     - Libraries(lib crate)
+        - this can either be static and dynamic.
-        - self contained code intended for use by other programs.
+        - self contained code intended for use by other programs to speed up devt cycle and encourage code reuse.
         - can be published to a public package repository such as crates.io.
         - program execution begins in the src/lib.rs.